AlexanderIbrahim1/nn_fourbody_potential/README.md

 In the directory `app/input_output_example`, we provide a Python script `calculate_four_body_energy_example.py` and a file `input.txt`.

 The `input.txt` file contains an example of six side lengths of a four-body geometry.
-The Python script will read in those six side lengths, calculate the four-body correction interaction energy for four parahydrogen molecules, and write them to `output.txt`.
+The Python script will read in those six side lengths, calculate the isotropic four-body non-additive interaction energy for the four parahydrogen molecules, and write them to `output.txt`.

 ## Data Cleaning and Training